NVIDIA Corp (NVDA)'s Winning Formula: Financial Metrics and Comp

 Financial Strength Breakdown

 According to the Financial Strength rating, NVIDIA Corp's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
 The Interest Coverage ratio for NVIDIA Corp stands impressively at 128.29, underscoring its strong capability to cover its interest obligations.
-With an Altman Z-Score of 55.67, NVIDIA Corp exhibits a strong defense against financial distress, highlighting its robust financial stability.
+This robust financial position resonates with the wisdom of legendary investor Benjamin Graham, who favored companies with an interest coverage ratio of at least 5.
+With an Altman Z-Score of 55.86, NVIDIA Corp exhibits a strong defense against financial distress, highlighting its robust financial stability.
 With a favorable Debt-to-Revenue ratio of 0.18, NVIDIA Corp's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown

 The Profitability Rank shows NVIDIA Corp's impressive standing among its peers in generating profit.
-NVIDIA Corp's Operating Margin has increased to 54.12% over the past five years, indicating growing proficiency in transforming revenue into profit.
-The Piotroski F-Score confirms NVIDIA Corp's solid financial situation, and its strong Predictability Rank of 4.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.
+NVIDIA Corp's Operating Margin has increased to 54.12% over the past five years, indicating a growing proficiency in transforming revenue into profit.
+The Piotroski F-Score confirms NVIDIA Corp's solid financial situation based on Joseph Piotroski's nine-point scale, which measures a company's profitability, funding and operating efficiency.
+NVIDIA Corp's strong Predictability Rank of 4.5 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

 Ranked highly in Growth, NVIDIA Corp demonstrates a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 54.3%, which outperforms better than 87.21% of companies in the Semiconductors industry.
-Moreover, NVIDIA Corp has seen a robust increase in its EBITDA over the past few years, accentuating the company's continued capability to drive growth.
+The company's 3-Year Revenue Growth Rate is 54.3%, which outperforms better than 94.65% of companies in the Semiconductors industry.
+Moreover, NVIDIA Corp has seen a robust increase in its EBITDA over the past few years, with a three-year growth rate of 84.6, and a five-year rate of 45.
+This trend accentuates the company's continued capability to drive growth.

 Next Steps

 Considering NVIDIA Corp's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-Investors seeking to capitalize on such robust financial health and strategic market positioning may find NVIDIA Corp an attractive option for their portfolios.
-With the company's strong GF Score, it stands as a testament to its competitive advantage and growth potential in the dynamic semiconductor industry.
+Investors seeking similar opportunities can explore more companies with strong GF Scores using the GF Score Screen.
+As NVIDIA Corp continues to innovate and expand its market reach, it remains a compelling choice for value investors looking to capitalize on the company's momentum and solid financial foundation.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.